Tips and Strategies for Preventing Childhood Obesity

 Genetic Factors: Some children may have a genetic predisposition to gain weight more quickly than others.
 Specific genes can influence appetite, metabolism, and fat storage, making them more susceptible to obesity.

-Poor Dietary Habits: Unhealthy eating patterns, such as high-calorie, low-nutrient foods, excessive intake of sugary beverages, frequent fast food consumption, and inadequate consumption of fruits and vegetables, contribute to excessive weight gain in children.
+Poor Dietary Habits: Unhealthy eating patterns, such as high-calorie, low-nutrient foods, excessive sugary beverage consumption, frequent fast food consumption, and inadequate fruit and vegetable consumption, contribute to excessive weight gain in children.

 Sedentary Lifestyle: The prevalence of sedentary behaviors, such as prolonged screen time (TV, computers, smartphones, video games), reduced physical activity, and limited outdoor play, has increased among children.
 Insufficient physical activity leads to an energy imbalance, where calories consumed exceed calories burned, resulting in weight gain.